153 Gurkha Parachute Battalion

 Due to the lack of aircraft, the Gurkhas were trained to drop deep behind enemy lines before making a getaway on foot over hundreds of miles.
 There was a large amount of ground training, including endurance marches of up to 50 miles.
 The Gurkhas were taken around waterworks and power stations in Delhi to be taught how to sabotage the enemy’s power and infrastructure, and were originally seen as a disruption force.
 In the early days Gurkhas would also jump out of hired lorries to simulate a real drop.

 To begin with, 153 Battalion only took part in small-scale operations.
 The first was Operation Puddle, which involved just seven Gurkhas and four Brits led by Captain Jimmy Roberts, and took place in July 1942.
-The context to this was the invasion of Burma by Japan in December 1941.
+This was a response to the invasion of Burma by Japan in December 1941.
 Little was known about the extent of Japanese penetration into the north of the country as a forested mountain range blocked intelligence gathering efforts from the Indian side.
 The Gurkhas were to fly over and drop from a Lockheed Lodestar over Myitkyina in Burma, to gather intelligence on airstrips and airfields and find out how far north the Japanese had progressed.
 After dropping, they had to march 150 miles to reach and reoccupy the recently abandoned Fort Hertz.
+Hertz was envisioned by the allies as a crucial staging post for aircraft flying along the route of the Hump (the supply line between India and China).
+A wartime record noted cryptically: "One Lodestar detached for special operation to be done in Burma from AssamReturned 7 July [to the New Delhi Air Landing School] and attached to AHQ Comn Flight".

 Reaching Dinjan airfield in Assam on June 24, the Gurkhas were delayed by bad weather for over a week; the monsoon season had already begun.
 They eventually took off at 1615 hours on July 3.
 After contact was lost with the paratroopers in the remote jungles of Burma, Major Hopkinson from the 152 Battalion was sent on a flight over Fort Hertz on August 12.
 He was relieved to see that the Gurkhas had captured the Fort, although they were skeletal in appearance and in desperate need of food.
-Hopkinson refuelled and returned with food promptly.
-The next day, more Gurkhas dropped on the Fort and helped repair its walls.
-After marching for days through the jungle without food, three Gurkhas received the Indian Distinguished Service Medal for their efforts.
+Hopkinson refuelled and returned with supplies promptly.
+After marching for days through the jungle without sustinence, three Gurkhas received the Indian Distinguished Service Medal for their efforts.
+The next day more Gurkhas, who were under the command of Captain G.E.C.
+Newland, dropped on the Fort as part of Operation Firepump and helped repair its walls.
+A more complete account of Operation Puddle can be found on the page of Captain Roberts, who was awarded the Military Cross.

 Commanding Officers: